imatge-upc/detection-2016-nipsws/README.md

 ## Publication

-Our workshop paper is available on [arXiv](https://arxiv.org/abs/1611.03718).
+Our workshop paper is available on [arXiv](https://arxiv.org/abs/1611.03718), and related slides [here](http://www.slideshare.net/xavigiro/hierarchical-object-detection-with-deep-reinforcement-learning).

 Please cite with the following Bibtex code: